Supply chain disruption: 10 tips for improving resilience

 Tip 9: Supply chain planning is fundamental.

-Tip 10: Supply chain optimisation starts with a single step.
+Tip 10: Supply chain optimization starts with a single step.

 Improve supply chain resilience now